 - The advisor should discourage dominance of the group by any one individual and should encourage quieter students to take initiative.
 Eager leaders can steal the limelight more often than is necessary.
 This can lead to resentment by some or pressure others into silencing themselves.
 The advisor can help provide a balance by pointing out such concerns in a one-on-one setting with the students or the organization leadership.

 - The advisor may need to refer students to counseling.
 Invariably, during interaction with the group’s members, the advisor will encounter students with personal problems.
 The counseling role might require individual consultation on a personal level or referral to the student counseling service.
-More information about the Counseling & Student Development Center can be found on their website at http://www.niu.edu/csdc/.
+Get more information about the Counseling and Consultation Services.

 - The advisor should provide continuity within the group and should be familiar with the group's history and constitution.
 Membership turnover in student organizations is high and often the only link with the immediate past is the advisor.
 The advisor can steer group members clear of mistakes and help them avoid the proverbial "reinventing of the wheel".
 Serving as the group's memory and continuity link, the advisor can help new officers build on history and develop long term plans for the future of the organization.